-Composing music can be a pure pleasure for its own sake, but to motivate a classroom of learners, it is hugely helpful to set a goal.
+Composing music can be a pure pleasure for its own sake, but to motivate a classroom of learners (not to mention oneself), it is hugely helpful to set a goal.
 And what could be more fun than making music for something kids already love: video games!
+Composing using Hyperscore’s easy, game-like interface makes it a great match for this theme.

 We tried this idea out at our recent Second Saturdays Zoom workshop with David Casali.
 David presented three simple video games made by kids using Scratch.
 Scratch was created at the M.I.T.
 Media Lab, just like Hyperscore (literally across the hall).
 It’s a free, graphics-based programming language used by millions of children around the world who have amassed a vast, open-source trove of content, including animations and video games.